Introduction

 โ Would you like to use Turbopack for next dev? โฆ No / Yes

-โ Would you like to customize the import alias (@/* by default)? โฆ No / Yes
+โ Would you like to customize the import alias (@/* by default)? โฆ No / YesAfter the prompts, create-next-app generates a folder named after your project and installs the required dependencies.

-option to skip prompts and apply default values:
+Tip: Use the --yes option to skip prompts and apply default values:

-pnpm create next-app@latest --yes next-template
+pnpm create next-app@latest --yes next-templateEngine Locking

 Ensuring consistent Node.js versions across environments is crucial.
-Specify the supported Node.js version in your package.json
+Specify the supported Node.js version in your package.json:

 {